ragley/Ragleys-STR/README.md

 4. Open MO2, and select "Install new mod from an archive"
 5. Navigate to your skyrim Data folder and select the CCContent.zip you just created.
 6. In MO2, move the mod up to just below the Skyrim master files (DLC's), above any other mods.
+7. _**CAUTION:**_ My installation assumes you completed these steps with what is enabled by default, i.e. it is set up to run without the creation club content if you complete the steps up to this point.
-7. If you would like to play with the creation club content:
+8. If you would like to play with the creation club content:
    - __Check__ the box beside this mod to enable it.
    - __UNCHECK__ the box beside the USSEP - Non CC Mod
    - __Check__ the box beside the USSEP Mod